moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 - **spacenav_to_twist** node: Converts incoming commands from the joystick to Cartesian commands or joint angle commands, depending on which buttons are pressed.

 - **tf** topic: Carries ROS coordinate frame information.
-The jogger uses it to transform commands from the joystick's frame of reference to the robot's frame of reference.
-These frames are selected in ``config/ur_simulated_config.yaml``.
-In this case, everything happens in the `world` frame.
+The jogger uses it to transform commands from the joystick's frame of reference to the robot's base/planning frame.
+These frames are configured in ``config/ur_simulated_config.yaml``.

 - **joint_states** topic: The jogger uses this joint information for calculations.